What did WSDOT doto deter suicides on the Aurora Bridge?

 The original budget for the project was $8.1 million.
 In September 2009, we revised the budget to 4.6 million.
 The budget includes $1 million for design and $3.6 million for construction.

-Why is the cost lower than you originally estimated?
+Why was the cost lower than you originally estimated?

 This lower cost is mainly due to three factors: 1) more competitive private contractor bidding climate, 2) removal of new street lighting from the project, and 3) lower steel prices.

-Still, why does it cost $3.6 million to build a fence?
+Still, why did it cost $3.6 million to build a fence?

-As you might expect, our construction budget includes the costs for fence materials and fabrication.
-However, the budget also includes state and local sales tax, and funds these activities that a contractor needs to perform to successfully complete the job:
+As you might expect, our construction budget included the costs for fence materials and fabrication.
+However, the budget also included state and local sales tax, and funded these activities that the contractor needed to perform to successfully complete the job: